 ATTENTION.
-In case, after 15 minutes from the beginning of the freezing cycle, the temperature of the evaporator sensor probe is higher then $0^{\circ}$ C ( $32^{\circ}$ F) - small Red LED still OFF-(shortage of refrigerant, inoperative hot gas valve, etc.) the P.C.
+In case, after 15 minutes from the beginning of the freezing cycle, the temperature of the evaporator sensor probe is higher then $0^{\circ}C$ ($32^{\circ}F$) (shortage of refrigerant, inoperative hot gas valve, etc.) the P.C.
 BOARD switch OFF immediately the unit with the simultaneous blinking of the WARNING RED LED.

-The length of this timed portion of the freezing cycle is pre-fixed and related to the setting of the first four DIP SWITCH keys.
-The DIP SWITCH keys setting is made in consideration of the type of condenser used and size of ice cubes.
+The length of this second portion of the freezing cycle is pre-fixed and related to the setting of the first four DIP SWITCH keys.

+The DIP SWITCH keys setting is made in consideration of the type of condenser used.